pgminin/tello-vision-telemetry-lab/README.md

 Displaying many minutes of telemetry data all in the same plot can be difficult to interpret.
 The key is to filter and select data to make the analysis simpler.
 It is possible to leverage Python powerful Pandas Data Analysis Library and Tello Vision Telemetry Lab data columns definition.
-For example the trackMode column classify data by the flight tracking mode active in each moment.
+For example, the trackMode column classifies data by the flight tracking mode active in each moment.
-Autnomous tracking mode are coded as follows:
+Autonomous tracking modes are coded as follows:
 0 -> None,
 1 -> Spotlight,
 2 -> Follow,